 Kaas Pathar is formed by volcanic sports and is covered by using a skinny soil cover because of which, no plant life thrives within the region.

 This place comes under a totally high rainfall zone.
 Due to this, the vegetation and fauna of the region is pretty unique.

 5. Tadoba Andhari National Park – Maharashtra’s Largest National Park

 Tadoba National Park is a popular TIGER national park in India is located in Maharashtra.

-Over the years, the park has shown a great number of increases in the count of the tiger species and this is the reason why tiger tours are so famed to attract a large number of travelers in its vicinity.
+Over the years, the park has proven a wonderful wide variety of increases within the count number of the tiger species and this is the motive why tiger excursions are so famed to draw a massive number of travelers in its vicinity.

 According to the 2010 National Census on Tigers, there are about 43 tigers in the reserve, which is one of the highest in India.

 Who wouldn’t want to dive into the myriad of colors dissipated by way of the glowing fireflies?
 Come June, head to Purushwadi Fireflies Festival where you get to rejoice the lovely and colorful hues of nature amidst sparkling fireflies.